MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/email-digests-3.md

 ### Opt out of digests

-If you do not want to receive the monthly digest from Microsoft Viva, you can opt out:
+If you do not want to receive the monthly digest from Microsoft Viva, you can opt out in either of two ways &mdash; on your MyAnalytics dashboard or in the digest email itself.

+#### Opt out on the MyAnalytics dashboard

 1. Open your [MyAnalytics dashboard](https://myanalytics.microsoft.com).
 2. Select the **Settings** (gear) icon at the top right.